MedourMehdi/mm_mint_pic/README.md

 * LibWebp
 * LibJpeg

-You should found them here: https://tho-otto.de/crossmint.php or you can read https://www.atari-forum.com/viewforum.php?f=70&sid=3d5a35722383f636d46de67fa33c5b57 if you want to rebuild them.
+You should found most of these libraries here: https://tho-otto.de/crossmint.php or you can read https://www.atari-forum.com/viewforum.php?f=70&sid=3d5a35722383f636d46de67fa33c5b57 if you want to rebuild them.

 ### Installing